Whales and dolphins

 - 'Non-trawler dolphins': found in shallow water, close to shore over seagrass; and

 - 'Trawler dolphins': found in deep water, farther from shore where trawlers operate.
 4

 - Moreton Bay has the largest resident population of bottlenose dolphins in the world.

-- They are listed as rare under Queensland's Nature Conservation Act 1992.
+- They are listed as vulnerable under Queensland's Nature Conservation Act 1992.

 - Moreton Bay is the only place where they have been recorded several kilometres from shore.
 5